 We hope you'll take some time to get acquainted with our B.S. in Psychology program.
 If you're interested in studying psychology, chances are you’re fascinated by human thought processes and behaviors, and you feel ready to start the scientific study of those topics.
 Alvernia faculty members can teach you a lot about those things.
 You might be surprised, though, about how much you’ll learn about yourself and the world around you while studying psychology.
-It’s not only a fascinating major, it’s a major that helps prepare you for life by teaching you important skills like communication and critical thinking.
+It’s not only a fascinating major, psychology is an applied science that helps prepare you for life by teaching important skills like communication and critical thinking.

-A sampling of employers who hire psychology graduates:
+A sampling of employers who hire Alvernia psychology graduates:

 - Olivet’s Boys and Girls Club